 Harvesting and Storing Thyme

-Cut fresh stems in the morning and leave behind the tough and woody portions.
-Be sure to leave at least five inches of growth so your plants can keep growing.
+Cut fresh stems in the morning (just use scissors) and leave behind the tough and woody portions.
+Be sure to leave at least five inches of growth so your plants can continue to add new growth.

 Fresh thyme should be wrapped in plastic and stored in the refrigerator for one to two weeks.
-You can also dry thyme by hanging the sprigs in a warm, dark, and well-ventilated area.
+You can also dry thyme by hanging the sprigs in a warm, dark place, and an area with good air circulation and dry conditions.
 Dried thyme sprigs can be stored in an airtight container for 10 days to 2 weeks.

 What is your favorite herb?